thewhitelisted/brain/src/site/notes/website/!! homepage.md

 on the left side of the page you can see a nav-bar that you can use to go through my notes

-also kinda important thing: by no means is anything i write here actual advice or credible information, it's just my personal thoughts and methods to how i live life with purpose.
+also kinda important thing: by no means is anything i write here actual advice or credible information, it's just my personal thoughts.

 ## about-me